 - 6.1 If applied for by parents within the legal time frame and regardless of whether they have made any representation to school, our Local Authority/Academy Trust will, at their/our expense, arrange for an Independent Review Panel hearing to review the decision of a Governing Body/Board of Trustees not to reinstate a permanently excluded pupil.
-IRPs can be held via the use of remote access (e.g. via live video link) if requested by parents (if the pupil is under the age of 18) or by the excluded pupil if aged 18 or over, due to extraordinary events or unforeseen circumstances, but this will not be the default option. - 6.2 The legal time frame for an application is: - within 15 school days of notice being given to parents by the Governing Body/Board of Trustees of their decision to uphold a permanent exclusion; or - where an application has not been made within this time frame, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 in relation to the exclusion. - 6.3 Any application made outside of the legal time frame will be rejected by the Local Authority/Academy Trust. - The Local Authority/Academy Trust will identify a date for the review that all parties, and any SEN expert appointed to give advice in person, are able to attend.
-However, the review must begin within 15 school days of the day on which a parent's application for a review was made (panels have the power to adjourn a hearing if required).
-The venue should also be reasonable accessible to everyone who needs to attend.
+IRPs can be held via the use of remote access (e.g. via live video link) if requested by parents (if the pupil is under the age of 18) or by the excluded pupil if aged 18 or over, due to extraordinary events or unforeseen circumstances, but this will not be the default option. - 6.2 The legal time frame for an application is: - within 15 school days of notice being given to parents by the Governing Body/Board of Trustees of their decision to uphold a permanent exclusion; or - where an application has not been made within this time frame, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 in relation to the exclusion. - 6.3 Any application made outside of the legal time frame will be rejected by the Local Authority/Academy Trust.

 Ref: Suspension & Permanent Exclusion Type: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved